zcfrank1st/langgraph-builder/README.md

 ## 🌐 Limitations

 - LangGraph Builder is optimized for desktop.
 Mobile is currently not supported.
-- [Parallel node execution](https://langchain-ai.github.io/langgraph/how-tos/branching/) is currently not supported.
+- Generating graphs with [parallel node execution](https://langchain-ai.github.io/langgraph/how-tos/branching/) is currently not supported.

 ## 🤝 Contributing